Hay'at Tahrir al-Sham: Beginning of decline, leadership passes from Abu Jaber (late 2017)

 From September to November 2017, there were a series of assassinations of HTS leaders, in particular foreign clerics associated with the most hardline elements, such as Abu Talha al-Ordini, Abu Abdulrahman al-Mohajer, Abu Sulaiman al-Maghribi, Abu Yahya al-Tunisi, Suraqa al-Maki and Abu Mohammad al-Sharii, as well as some local military leaders, including Abu Elias al-Baniasi, Mustafa al-Zahri, Saied Nasrallah and Hassan Bakour.
-There was speculation that the assassinations were carried out either by pro-Turkish perpetrators, given the hostility between Turkey and HTS in Idlib, or by supporters of Johani's attempt to turn the organization away from hardline Salafi-jihadi positions.
+There was speculation that the assassinations were carried out either by pro-Turkish perpetrators, given the hostility between Turkey and HTS in Idlib, or by supporters of Julani's attempt to turn the organization away from hardline Salafi-jihadi positions.
 There were also high-profile defections from HTS in the same period, including Abdullah al-Muhaysini and Muslah al-Alyani.
 In December, HTS arrested several prominent jihadi activists, former members of al-Nusra who remained loyal to al-Qaeda and rejected HTS's turn away from Salafi-jihadist positions.
-The move was interpreted as an attempt to re-establish as a more pragmatic, pan-Sunni group, with a more civilian structure.
+The move was interpreted as an attempt to re-establish as a more pragmatic, pan-Sunni group, with a civilian structure.
 Al-Qaeda leader Ayman al-Zawahiri denounced this turn.

 HTS announced Abu Jaber's resignation as the group's leader on 1 October 2017.
-He was succeeded by Nusra Front founder Abu-Muhammad al-Julani, who had already been the de facto military commander.
+He was succeeded by Nusra Front founder Abu Mohammed al-Julani, who had already been the de facto military commander.
 On 1 October 2017, the ibn Taymiyyah Battalions based in the town of Darat Izza defected from Tahrir al-Sham.
 In October 2017, Russia claimed to have injured Abu Mohammed al-Joulani in an air raid; HTS denied the claim.

-In November 2017, violent clashes erupted between the Nour al-Din al-Zenki Movement and Tahrir al-Sham in northern Idlib and western Aleppo, mainly in the area between Atme and Khan al-Asal.
 HTS established the Syrian Salvation Government in Idlib, as a rival to the Syrian Interim Government recognized by other rebels.